I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiatwcmp/ns-wiatwcmp--twain-capability.md

 </dl>

 ## -remarks
 <p>A TWAIN-capable application communicates with a WIA driver by way of the TWAIN compatibility later to find out whether the driver has any private capabilities, and if so, what they are.
 A TWAIN_CAPABILITY structure is used in this communication.
-For more information, see <a href="NULL">TWAIN Compatibility</a>. </p>
+For more information, see <a href="https://msdn.microsoft.com/270e62dd-590c-4495-be22-002957932031">TWAIN Compatibility</a>. </p>

 <p>The TWAIN return codes and control codes are defined in <i>twain.h</i>, which can be obtained from the TWAIN Working Group (http://www.twain.org).</p>